frederic-perez/AmE-dictionary/data/dictionary.md

 __layout__ _n_
 __layover__ _n_ :dart::three: A short stop or break in a journey, usually imposed by scheduling requirements, as of airline flights. _To minimize the risk of missing a connection, never book a layover of less than two hours._ _Colorado enters its two-game layover in Boston on Tuesday night._
 __layup__ _n_ :three::hammer: (layups)
+__laze about__ _idiom_ To relax or spend time idly; to do nothing or very little. _It’s a gorgeous day outside, so you kids get off your butts and quit lazing about!_
 __laziness__ :pencil2:
 __lb.__ _Sold in pkgs. of 3 lbs. or more._
 __LDS__ _abbr_ (LDS Church) :two: Latter-day Saint, an adherent of The Church of Jesus Christ of Latter-day Saints, also known as the LDS Church.